OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 Open Science really hit the mainstream around 2016 due to a number of possible reasons.
 A combination of political activity and grassroots community-led initiatives put it formly on the map, and now everywhere you go in science, openness is all around in one way or another.

+The production of research knowledge is inherently geopolitical, as emphasised by [The Knowledge Gap](http://knowledgegap.org/).
+There are strange forces at play that influence representation, mechanisms of distribution, dimensions of power, and structural inequalities throughout the global scholarly communication system.
+These all contribute towards a complex, and fragmented, global Open Science landscape.

+> To see Open Science as a historically produced discourse, we need to first abandon the notion that openness is always inherently positive and/or neutral.
+We then need to revise and contextualize openness within their particular historical legacies, contexts and and sociopolitical struggles.
+Denisse Albornoz [(Source)](https://medium.com/@denalbz/power-and-inequality-in-open-science-discourses-9d425b0c2b63).

 For example, there has been a strong focus on Open Science in the last few years in Europe, with one of the biggest developments coming from this being the [European Open Science Cloud](http://ec.europa.eu/research/openscience/index.cfm?pg=open-science-cloud) (EOSC).
 Outside of Europe, there have been strong recent developments across Africa (with the [African Open Science Platform](http://africanopenscience.org.za/)) and [Indonesia](https://blogs.openaire.eu/?p=3105) too.
-Open Science is becoming a global concept.
+In October 2018, a large group of individuals and organisations across Latin America signed the [Open Science Panama Declaration](http://openaccessweek.org/profiles/blogs/open-scicence-panama-declaration-latin-america-going-beyond-open), emphasising that Open Science really has spread across the global research landscape.
+Through all of this, researchers and those engaged with the wider Open Science community must make sure to be aware of the geopolitical dimensions around Open Science and knowledge production.

 <br/>